toxichemicals/SecureMC/README.md

 # SecureMC Proxy

-SecureMC is a lightweight, cross-platform security proxy designed to prevent Man-in-the-Middle (MITM) attacks on Minecraft servers by implementing a custom cryptographic handshake.
+SecureMC is a lightweight, cross-platform security proxy designed to prevent Man-in-the-Middle (MITM) attacks on offline-mode Minecraft servers by implementing a custom cryptographic handshake.

 ## Getting Started